tracim/tracim/doc/frontend/tables.md

 #### Step 1

-Create your column function and set it to receive a mandatory argument: `settings`.
+Create a column function and set it to receive a mandatory argument: `settings`.

 ```javascript
 const myColumn = (settings) => {}